Conn Smythe: Majority owner of the Maple Leafs

-Later years
+Post-Maple Leafs years

 Though the Silver Seven made most decisions involving the Leafs, Smythe was not a hands-off owner and was constantly fighting with his son.
 Stafford commented: "My father has always given me lots of rope.
 When I was thirty, I was ten years ahead of everybody.
 But at forty, I'm ten years behind everybody."
 Finally, in 1961, Stafford resigned from the committee and this spurred Conn.
 After four years of fighting, he offered to sell his shares to Stafford and in November 1961, Smythe sold 45,000 of his 50,000 shares in Maple Leaf Gardens Ltd. to a partnership of his son, Ballard, and Bassett for $2.3 million—a handsome return on his investment of 34 years earlier.
 Years later, Smythe claimed that he thought the sale was only to Stafford, and was furious to learn that he'd brought on Ballard and Bassett as partners.
 According to this account, Smythe had hoped that Stafford would eventually keep the Gardens for his son Tommy.
-However, it is not likely that Stafford would have been able to raise the money on his own.

 As part of the arrangement, Smythe resigned as president and managing director, nominating Stafford to succeed him.
 At Stafford's instigation, the board then granted Smythe a $15,000 annual allowance, an office at the Gardens, and a car and driver for the rest of his life.
 Stafford, Ballard, and Bassett then nominated Smythe as chairman of the board.
 Smythe stood down as governor of the Leafs on February 5, 1962–a position he had held since 1927.
-Smythe resigned the team chairmanship after Toronto won the Stanley Cup in 1962, and Bassett succeeded him.

 In 1964, Smythe opposed the plan of Liberal Prime Minister Lester B. Pearson to replace the traditional Canadian flag with a completely new design.
 He wrote to Pearson, whom he had known since the 1920s: "In the Olympic Games, the whole world is represented and when Canada sometimes wins a Gold Medal everybody knows, when the Red Ensign is raised to the masthead, that Canada has won."
 Smythe disagreed that a new flag would help to unify the country, and switched his support to John Diefenbaker and the Progressive Conservatives.
 Smythe wrote over 300 letters to Members of Parliament.
 In 1965, he unsuccessfully lobbied for the Red Ensign to be flown at the Gardens instead of the new Flag of Canada.
 Ballard ordered the new flag flown because calls were more than three to one in favour of the new flag.